rdkcentral/oci-package-spec/README.md

   a runnable application.
 - `service/` - A package that contains a service, which is an application that runs in the background.
 Likewise for applications, a service may be combined with a runtime to form a runnable service.
+- `resource/` - A package that contains resources, eg. certificates, translations, ML model.

 This field has double purpose, it's simply identifies the type of the package and it is used for associating an app or service package with a runtime package.

+Depending on the `type` some of the device capabilities are implicitly requested, eg. `application` needs to render graphics, which is not the case for `service` or `resource`.

 ### runtime